GageCallahan/Callahan_Portfolio/MTG.md

 ### Student 1: Male 26, Familiar with MTG

+1) Favorite charts were the pie chart (#1) followed by the circles (#3).
+2) Disliked the use of blue-red to represent win rates, since red-green was more commonly used and easily understood.
+3) For the pie chart, noted that using color to signal a metric was unconventional and that the win rate legend should be placed prominantly above the chart.
+4) For the circle chart, liked it after looking at it for a while, but thought it was a bit too busy and showed too much.
+Thought hightlighting win rate or top 8 was a good idea, but both was probably too much.
+5) For chart #2, would prefer top 8 to be colored as a percentage of the entrants instead of just number of top 8s.
+6) Liked the use of color in chart #4 as it was more intuitive.
+In contrast on the pie chart he was confused why black was used for burn.

 ### Student 2: Female 26, Unfamiliar with MTG

+1) Felt like she didnt have enough context to understand the charts easily.
+After a brief explanation of the MTG tournament results structure, she had the following feedback:
+2) Pie charts were not pleasing to look at and the color scheme on #1 made this worse.
+3) Chart #2 was boring and did not tell a story easily, just provided the data as is.
+4) Chart #3 was very busy.
+The use of yellow-red-green was disliked as the yellow did not stand out.
+5) Very much liked chart #4 as it was the most clear in telling a story.
+The colored lines helped guide her eyes in a chronological path from beginning of tournament to top 8.
+6) For chart #4, thought including the pilot/player information was unnecessary for the story being told.

 ### Reflection on Feedback